If you wonder whether hypnosis for social anxiety can help you, or think that hypnosis is some strange, woo-woo technique, let me ask you this:

 Hypnosis and self-hypnosis are some of the best techniques to reprogram your subconscious mind quickly and efficiently.

-For me, practicing self-hypnosis for social anxiety was life-changing, and while some people are more susceptible to hypnosis than others, I am sure it can be a great benefit to most.
+For me, practicing self-hypnosis for social anxiety was life-changing.
+While some people are more susceptible to hypnosis than others, I am sure it can be a great benefit to most.

-It was with self-hypnosis I first discovered that true peace is within me and within all of us, and I realized that we just have to reconnect with that peace.
+It was with self-hypnosis I first discovered that true peace is within me and within all of us.
+I realized that we just have to reconnect with that peace.

 Tapping into that serenity is like finding a safe place inside of you that has always been, and always will be there, regardless of whether you feel it in any given moment.